 This poem is a moving seven stanza piece that is told from the perceptive of a man dying of AIDS.
 The speaker discusses the impending nature of his death and how its cause, “This thing” in his blood, will not let him go.
 His illness controls his body and “breaks [his] days in pain”.
 The speaker tells of the one he loves, and how this person knows the speaker is going to die and won’t “speak of hope or cure” as it would do him no good.

-By the end of the poem the speaker’s emotions are get the best of him and he asks his lover to stay with him, and to “Love [him] when [he] is dead”.
+By the end of the poem, the speaker’s emotions get the best of him and he asks his lover to stay with him, and to “Love [him] when [he] is dead”.
 In the final line, his facade of acceptance falls away and in desperation, the speaker asks someone, anyone, to keep him from dying.

 This piece is considered by some to be Vikram Seth’s most famous poem.
 It is a (somewhat) lighthearted, almost childlike story of a king who tries to do his best for his people, but ends up making a mess and losing his life.

 The poem begins with the king trying to build a grand arch.
 The project is completed but unfortunately, not to the king’s liking.
 Eventually, after a lot of anger, the king decides to hang the builders.
 But, the builders pass the blame onto the labourers, and so on, until it appears that everything that went wrong was actually the king’s fault.
-After consulting a wiseman, the king decides that it is the arch that is to blame, and that it should be hanged.
+After consulting a Wiseman, the king decides that it is the arch that is to blame and that it should be hanged.
 After a series of strange and humorous twists, the king himself is hanged and a melon takes his place on the throne.

 This poem follows a simple AABBCC rhyme scheme and discusses Vikram Seth’s speaker’s infatuation with someone he hasn’t seen in a long time.
 The speaker is at a simple meeting with a friend when she mentioned the person he loves.
-When he heard their name he became serious, like a “owlet,” waiting and hoping to hear it again.
+When he heard their name he became serious, like an “owlet,” waiting and hoping to hear it again.
 Soon though, the conversation moves on and the speaker is left pining for more information and the “sirenic sound” of the name once more.

 ‘How Rarely These Few Years’ is a short poem that speaks about the inevitability of death.
-Vikram Seth appears to be the speaker, and within the text he discusses the relationship he has with his siblings.
+Vikram Seth appears to be the speaker, and within the text, he discusses the relationship he has with his siblings.
 He makes clear that everything has been in the way lately.
-Work and fares, or “one thing or another” has kept him and his sister and brother from spending time at their parent’s house.
+Work and fares, or “one thing or another” have kept him and his sister and brother from spending time at their parent’s house.